 Many of the things that can ease back pain caused by other problems (like muscle strain) can help with joint problems, too.
 Talk to your doctor about:

 Nonsteroidal anti-inflammatory medications (NSAIDs).
 These medications target inflammation and pain, which is why they’re often recommended for back problems.
-Many NSAIDs are available over the counter.
+You can get many NSAIDs over the counter.
 You may be able to use them with other types of medication for joint pain.

 Squashing stress.
 Stress and anxiety make low back pain worse.
 But easing stress through talk therapy, mindfulness training, or other methods can ease pain and improve your quality of life.
 Your doctor can talk over stress-busting techniques with you.